-Design Interactivity and Media Art is a collection of visual communication disciplines within which electronic media are used to combine creative thinking with visual, technical and artistic skills for the purpose of communicating ideas and messages to a variety of audiences.
-MCC offers eight areas of study: Graphic Design, 2D Animation, 3D Animation, Illustration, Media Generalist, Motion Graphics, Web Design and DIMA Entrepreneur.
+Design, Interactivity and Media Art is a collection of visual communication disciplines within which electronic media are used to combine creative thinking with visual, technical and artistic skills for the purpose of communicating ideas and messages to a variety of audiences.
+Metropolitan Community College offers eight areas of study: Graphic Design, 2-D Animation, 3-D Animation, Illustration, Media Generalist, Motion Graphics, Web Design and DIMA Entrepreneur.

 Is it for you?

 Do you have a passion for the arts?
 Are you creative?
 Do you like the challenge of coming up with multiple solutions to a problem?
 Do you enjoy visual storytelling?
 Do you want to know more about how animations and games are made?
 Do you ever look at magazine ads, logos or package designs and think you could create the concept and artwork for those materials?
 Do you have self-discipline, motivation and a desire to be a working artist?